top of page

 360 Privacy, LLC

-This Services Agreement (this “Agreement”) is made and entered into between 360 Privacy, LLC (“360 Privacy”), a Delaware limited liability company and the individual, corporation, or other entity that completes 360 Privacy’s Enrollment Form (“Enrollment Form”) or signs a Proposal for Service sent by a 360 Privacy employee or agent (“Proposal”).
-The Effective Date (“Effective Date”) of this contract shall be the date the Enrollment Form and Proposal are completed.
+This Terms of Service Agreement (this “Agreement”) is made and entered into between 360 Privacy, LLC (“360 Privacy”), a Delaware limited liability company and the individual, corporation, or other entity (“Client”) that completes 360 Privacy’s Enrollment Form (“Enrollment Form”) or signs a 360 Privacy Order Form (“ Order Form”).
+The Effective Date (“Effective Date”) of this Agreement shall be the first date that an Order Form is fully executed by 360 Privacy and Client.
+This Agreement governs any Order that references it.
+360 Privacy and Client are individually referred to herein as a “Party” and collectively as the “Parties.”

 For good and valuable consideration, including the mutual covenants in this Agreement, the receipt and sufficiency of which are hereby acknowledged, the parties agree as follows.